 Now all you need to do is find the package that you want to be uninstalled.
 (You can see in my example that I have highlighted the line for the Xbox application.
 I know this is for the Xbox because it says that it is the Xbox app in the line.)

 Once you have found the name that you want to be removed, type “remove-appxpackage FullPackageName” substituting the “FullPackageName” foe the entire line of code from Powershell for that package.
 So, in the example I have done with the Xbox app, it would be “remove-appxpackage Microsoft.XboxApp_27.27.28010.0_x64_8wekyb3d8bbwe” to remove the Xbox app.

 Microsoft has aimed at making everybody happy enough to enjoy every version of the Windows 10 operating system that has become available, all the way up until the creator’s update that is rolling out now.
-It’s no secret that some people take great offense to ads being shown because they know it offers a way for someone else to make some money at their expense.
+It’s no secret that some people take great offense to ads being shown either because they simply don’t like looking at them taking up extra space or because it is sometimes perceived as a way for someone else to make some money at their expense.
 Thanks to the new Windows settings available, you can always uninstall your apps from there.
 However, if you really wanted to, you also have the option of getting it done from the PowerShell too.

 You might also be interested in:

 - Turn On/Off the Cortana Listen Keyboard Shortcut in Windows 10